 Ahmad was then twelve years old, and this violence against black children had a powerful impact on him.

-When the Jet magazine my mother bought detailed their slaughter, I searched for strong statements from black leaders that offered something more forceful than prayer to prevent more Sunday morning bombings.
+magazine my mother bought detailed their slaughter, I searched for strong statements from black leaders that offered something more forceful than prayer to prevent more Sunday morning bombings.
 As usual, Dr. King had called for us to remain nonviolent and not lose faith in the white man….
 This was the first time I had ever disagreed with Dr. King.
 He was a living saint to everybody I knew.
 I remember saying that I thought that only monsters could blow up those girls and monsters deserved a stake in their hearts.
 My playmates, all Baptists like the four murdered girls, nodded in agreement.
 (170)

 It was Malcolm X’s response and call to action that caught the young Rahman’s admiration.